amin-nejad/amin-nejad.github.io/_posts/2020-11-15-Moving-on-from-pandas.md

 So what are some of the other differences between Spark and Dask?

 Well, `Dask` being the newcomer (created in 2014) anticipated this question and has a web page on all the differences, which you can access [here](https://docs.dask.org/en/latest/spark.html).
 To summarise, not a whole lot.
 It's almost like choosing between `vim` and `emacs`, people tend to fervently defend whichever one it is that they've chosen but it doesn't actually matter all that much.
 In fact, as the Dask documentation highlights, there is nothing wrong with choosing both and deploying them on the same cluster and the same data if you want to have the best of both worlds.
 However, some differences worth pointing out are that Dask does not perform lazy evaluation by default and therefore can suffer from slower performance with more complex operations if the lazy evaluation feature (`dask.delayed`) is not used.
 Furthermore, whilst it claims to replicate the pandas API, its coverage of the API doesn't actually match that of koalas.
-Finally, Dask doesn't offer any machine learning or SQL querying tools out of the box like Spark, instead leaving that to the likes of scikit-learn, etc.
+Finally, Dask doesn't offer any machine learning or SQL querying tools out of the box like Spark, instead leaving that to the likes of scikit-learn, etc. Naturally, it doesn't play as nice as Spark does with the rest of the Apache suite either if this is priority for you.

 ### Modin